influxdata/docs-v2/content/influxdb/v2.0/write-data/troubleshoot.md

 Write requests made to InfluxDB may fail for a number of reasons.
 Common failure scenarios that return an HTTP `4xx` or `5xx` error status code include the following:

-- The request exceeded a rate limit.
+- Request exceeded a rate limit.
-- The API token was invalid.
+- API token was invalid.
-- The client or server reached a timeout threshold.
+- Client or server reached a timeout threshold.
-- The size of the data payload was too large.
+- Size of the data payload was too large.
-- The data was not formatted correctly.
+- Data was not formatted correctly.

 Writes may fail partially or completely even though InfluxDB returns an HTTP `2xx` status code for a valid request.
 For example, a partial write may occur when InfluxDB writes all points that conform to the bucket schema, but rejects points that have the wrong data type in a field.